favasmhd/Chameleo/README.md

 The rapid expansion of digital content leads to critical issues in recommendation systems, primarily:
 1.  **Data Sparsity:** Many users interact with only a tiny fraction of available content, leading to incomplete interaction data.
 2.  **Cold Start Problem:** New users or new content lack sufficient interaction data for traditional collaborative filtering methods to provide accurate recommendations.
+3.  **Lack of Control:** Users have limited ways to refine or adjust recommendations.

 These challenges result in suboptimal recommendations, decreased user engagement, and missed opportunities for content discovery.